IVA Mortgages: Can You Get a Mortgage With an IVA?

 Can you get a mortgage with an IVA?

-An IVA generally lasts for five years.
+An IVA generally lasts for five years, equating to 60 monthly payments.
 Although, if you miss any agreed repayments, the term could be extended up to six.
+In either instance, it will remain visible on your credit file for a total of six years from the start date.

 During this period, you’ll need to follow certain rules, and your financial flexibility will be limited.
 Your Insolvency Practitioner will manage the arrangement on your behalf, ensuring that your repayments are made and that you stay on track.